Lobel’s Meth 1609

 Between the general and the specific instructions we have a good basis for a recipe.

 The initial steps of the recipe are clear, 1 part honey to 7 parts water, mixed and then boiled back to 4 parts.
-‘Part’ is unspecific, and can mean either weight or volume, but when measuring liquids almost always means volume.
+‘Part’ is unspecific, and can mean either weight or volume, but when measuring liquids it typically means volume (using volume fraction the OG here about 1.11, if weight fractions are used the OG will be about 1.08).
 The boiling liquid should be skimmed to remove any scum that rises.
-The step of adding in a reserved portion of the cold mixture to force more scum to rise is probably unnecessary with honey extracted using modern methods, and has been omitted.
+The step of adding in a reserved portion of the cold mixture to force more scum to rise does exactly that; it is arguably unnecessary with honey extracted using modern methods, which will contain relatively few impurities.
+The step has been omitted to simplify the process.

 Those who do not want to boil their honey should skip this step entirely, and mix their honey and water at body temperature, ensuring the desired final volume is achieved.

-Now stating that the fermentation takes place in wood is less informative than may be thought.
-At this time wood barrels were used for a wide variety of purposes, and would have been used and repaired as long as they could be maintained water-tight.
-We have no information to judge either the age, or previous contents of the tub being used for fermentation.
-That it was oak is almost certain, oak was overwhelmingly the wood of choice for liquid barrels, but whether English oak, French oak or Eastern European oak is less clear (although in England, English oak seems likely.)
+Stating that the fermentation takes place in wood is less informative than may be thought.
+At this time wood tubs and barrels were used for a wide variety of purposes, and would have been used and repaired as long as they could be maintained water-tight.
+We have no information to judge either the age or previous contents of the tub and barrel being used here.
+That it was oak is almost certain, oak was overwhelmingly the wood of choice for liquid barrels, but whether English oak, French oak or Eastern European oak is less clear (in England, English oak seems likely, but many barrels were re-used after having contained wine shipped from the continent, making French oak a distinct possibility).
+Eastern European oak is

-I generally choose to start with an assumption of a well-aged tub/barrel that is relatively clean of previous contents.
-This concept is the background for an assumption that no significant wood or previous contents flavor is added during fermentation.
+I generally choose to start with an assumption of a well-aged tub/barrel that is clean of previous contents.
+Thus, no significant wood or previous contents flavor is added during fermentation.
+With this assumption I use the glass fermenters I have ready at hand.
+The addition of barrel flavors from wood or carry-over from previous contents opens up many options for modifying the recipe and featuring different flavors.

-Barm is used for yeast, which in England at this time almost certainly means ale or beer yeast.
+Barm is used for yeast, which in England at this time almost certainly means the top or bottom (lees) from ale or beer brewing.

 To gauge the spice amount: a dram is 60 grains or 1.77 gram.
 3.5 gm in 2 dram, or 1/8 ounce each spice.
-Based on my measurements of the weight of bulk spices (4 ounce to one pound portions), 2 dram of each spice is:
+Based on my measurements of the weight of bulk spices, this amount is:

 - Cinnamon: One medium 3 inch stick.